Open Classes FAQs

 Early Start Options and Transferring Units

-Q. Can I transfer units completed through the Open Classes program to the MLIS or MARA program offered by the SJSU information school?
+Q. Can I transfer units completed through the Open Classes program to the MLIS, MARA or Teacher Librarian Credential program offered by the SJSU information school?

-Q. If I applied and was accepted to the MLIS or MARA program at the SJSU information school, can I take a course through the Open Classes program and get an early start?
+Q. If I applied and was accepted to the MLIS, MARA or Teacher Librarian Credential program at the SJSU information school, can I take a course through the Open Classes program and get an early start?

 Q. If I take an Open Classes course and later decide to earn my Post-Master’s Certificate at the SJSU information school, will my course count toward meeting the certificate program requirements?

 A. Some courses in the Open Classes program may count toward certificate program requirements.
 Post Master's students are limited to transferring in up to three units earned through the Open Classes program.
 If you are considering this option, please contact our school’s Student Services Team for additional details.